mmr116/document-search-using-vector-embeddings-openai-rag/README.md

 # How it works

+The application provides a web interface built with Flask, a Python web framework.
+Users can upload PDF document, enter queries, choose the OpenAI language model to use (GPT-3.5-turbo, GPT-4, or GPT-4o), and receive detailed responses based on the information extracted from the uploaded PDF documents.

 **Ingesting PDF document and creating vector embeddings**

 The application provides a web interface where users can upload PDF documents.
 Upon uploading a PDF file, the text content is extracted from the document and split into smaller chunks using the RecursiveCharacterTextSplitter from the LangChain library.
 This splitting process ensures that the text is divided into manageable chunks while maintaining context.